hjaiej-mohamed/presentations/EITA/2024/readme.md

 # 1. From Flayway presentation for EITA Consuling Client :

+### This what gemini says about the presentaion: [I created application with gemini API and Streamlit application that analyses pdfs and returns discription.]

-"Flyway is a database migration tool that helps you manage and version your database schema.
+Flyway is a database migration tool that helps you manage and version your database schema.
 It supports a variety of databases, including PostgreSQL, MySQL, Oracle, and SQL Server.
 Flyway is easy to use and can be integrated into your existing development process.

 Flyway works by reading a series of SQL migration scripts from a central location.
 These scripts are typically named with a timestamp or version number, and they are executed in order to bring the database schema up to the desired version.
 Flyway also keeps track of which migrations have been applied, so that it can safely re-run migrations if necessary.